lllisteu/redgreenblue/README.md

 It lets you express RGB colors as 24-bit triplets, 48-bit triplets, fractions, or hexadecimal notation.

-redgreenblue can output RGB colors as HSL, HSB, or HSV (hue, saturation, and lightness, brightness or value).
-It also understands some more exotic formats, such as 16-bit RGB565 (used by some led-panels such as the Raspberry Pi Sense Hat) and 24-bit BGR (used in BMP files).
+redgreenblue can output RGB colors as HSL, HSB, or HSV (hue, saturation, and lightness, brightness, or value), or as [CIE](https://en.wikipedia.org/wiki/CIE_1931_color_space) XYZ or xyY coordinates.
+It also understands some more exotic formats, such as 16-bit RGB565 and 24-bit BGR.

+If your terminal supports "[true color](https://gist.github.com/XVilka/8346728)", redgreenblue's colorised inspect styles will display your colors in 24-bit splendour, right in the terminal.

 redgreenblue can create 1-pixel GIF's from any color, and on a Mac it can interact with the system color picker.